HIPAA-Compliant "Safe" & Convenient Telemedicine Consultations

 According to ASRM (American Society of Reproductive Medicine), there are four stages of pelvic endometriosis.
 This does not always correlate with the symptoms.
 Someone can have high stage and less pain than another person with lower stage and more pain.
 But this staging helps determine treatment and the type of surgery that might be best for you.
 The following is simplified but the general groupings are as listed.

-In general, to get a correct diagnosis a general gynecologist can often do that.
+In general, to get a correct diagnosis a general gynecologist can do that but surgical training limits the treatment part in all but the most basic of cases.
 However, if you are being treated without biopsy proof of endo, get a second opinion with either a reproductive endocrinologist (a subspecialty of ObGyn) or a fellowship trained endometriosis surgeon.
 If you know you have endo and need an excisional surgery for endometriosis treatment, consider a fellowship-trained gynecologic endo surgeon and/or a gynecologic oncologist.
 The more the disease is advanced and the more the pelvis is likely to be very scarred and anatomy distorted, a gynecologic oncologist should be involved for the treatment of endometriosis.

 Why should a “cancer surgeon”, a gynecologic oncologist, be involved in endometriosis treatment?
 Because gynecologic oncologists have an advanced skill set to operate not only on gynecologic organs but also on surrounding intestine, rectum, ureters and bladder; all of which can be affected with endometriosis in advanced cases.
 Also, endometriosis is associated with an increased risk of ovarian cancer as well as degeneration of endometriosis itself to clear cell cancer or sarcoma.
 These are things you do not want missed and are especially important to be evaluated for as you get older with a diagnosis of endometriosis.
 Your life is worth at least an opinion about all of this sooner than later from the right expert, a gynecologic oncologist.